Learning Pessimism for Robust and Efficient Off-Policy Reinforcement Learning

-In Figure~\ref{figure:dmc_res} we provide the performance curves for the pixel-based medium benchmark tasks from the DeepMind Control Suite, as specified by \citet{drqv2}.
-These visualizations complement the results summary provided in Section~\ref{sec:experiments} and further highlight the effectiveness of \textit{GPL} and the proposed pessimism annealing procedure.
-In accordance with our earlier analysis, our methods yield improved performance and robustness in the harder exploration environments, where overly pessimistic action-value targets are expectedly more detrimental.
+In Figure~\ref{figure:dmc_res} we provide the performance curves for the pixel-based medium benchmark tasks from the DeepMind Control Suite.
+These visualizations complement the results summary provided in Tables \ref{tab:gpldrq} and \ref{tab:gpldrq_extended}, further highlighting the effectiveness of GPL and the proposed pessimism annealing procedure.
+In accordance with our earlier analysis, our methods yield improved performance and robustness even from the very first training iterations for most of the harder exploration environments, where overly pessimistic action-value targets are expectedly more detrimental.

-\section{Extended empirical analysis}
+\section{Extended Empirical Analysis}

-We provide an extended empirical analysis of \textit{Generalized Pessimism Learning}.
-In particular, we study the effects of different components and parameters on the stability and efficiency of our \textit{GPL-SAC} algorithm.
+We provide an extended empirical analysis of Generalized Pessimism Learning.
+In particular, we study the effects of different components and parameters on the stability and efficiency of our GPL-SAC algorithm.
 We focus our analysis on a representative subset of the considered OpenAI Gym tasks.
 We follow the same experimental protocol as described in Section~\ref{sec:experiments} of the main text.